blockchain-unica/rosetta-smart-contracts/contracts/anonymous_data/ethereum/vyper/README.md

 - If data exists for that ID, it returns the user’s stored data.
 - Otherwise, it reverts with an error indicating that no data is associated with the specified ID.

-## Implementation differences

-Below are some differences between the Vyper and Solidity implementations:
+## Differences between the Vyper and Solidity implementations
 - ID generation
     - Solidity uses the built-in function `abi.encode()` — which allows to input more than one parameter — to produce the ABI-encoded bytes of `msg.sender` +      `nonce` to be used for hashing.
 Vyper does not support `abi.encode`, so the Vyper contract manually encodes the address and nonce using `convert(...)` + `concat(...)`.
 This required introducing the helper function `calculateID`.
 - Ownership logic not implemented (there isn't a `getAllData` method)